hgoldfish/qtnetworkng/docs/references.rst

     The ``SocketLike::accept()`` is blocked until new request arrived.

-.. function:: bool isNull() const
+.. method:: bool isNull() const

     Returns true if there is no ``hostName`` or ``port`` of proxy server is provided.

-.. function:: Capabilities capabilities() const
+.. method:: Capabilities capabilities() const

     Returns the capabilities of proxy server.

-.. function:: QString hostName() const
+.. method:: QString hostName() const

     Returns the ``hostName`` of proxy server.

-.. function:: quint16 port() const;
+.. method:: quint16 port() const;

     Returns the ``port`` of proxy server.

-.. function:: QString user() const
+.. method:: QString user() const

     Returns the ``user`` used for autherication of proxy server.

-.. function:: QString password() const
+.. method:: QString password() const

     Returns the ``password`` used for autherication of proxy server.

-.. function:: void setCapabilities(QFlags<Capability> capabilities)
+.. method:: void setCapabilities(QFlags<Capability> capabilities)

     Set the capabilities of proxy server.

-.. function:: void setHostName(const QString &hostName)
+.. method:: void setHostName(const QString &hostName)

     Set the ``hostName`` of proxy server.

-.. function:: void setPort(quint16 port)
+.. method:: void setPort(quint16 port)

     Set the ``port`` of proxy server.

-.. function:: void setUser(const QString &user)
+.. method:: void setUser(const QString &user)

     Set the ``user`` used for autherication of proxy server.

-.. function:: void setPassword(const QString &password)
+.. method:: void setPassword(const QString &password)

     Set the ``password`` used for autherication of proxy server.

 2.4 SocketServer
 ^^^^^^^^^^^^^^^^

-Not implmented.
+Not implmented yet.

 3. Http Client
 --------------